Portfolio Project

 The Context.

 Instagram has grown into a multi-surface product where people come to create, connect, and be entertained.
-The challenge was keeping the experience intuitive at massive scale as behavior shifted toward short‑form video and messaging.
+The challenge: keeping the experience intuitive as behavior shifted toward short‑form video and messaging.

-Friends and entertainment are the core jobs, yet Reels and Direct still required extra taps and context switching.
-We reframed navigation around those patterns to make them immediate while preserving the familiar “catch up first” rhythm for Feed and Stories.
+Friends and entertainment are the core jobs, yet Reels and Direct still required extra taps.
+We reframed navigation to make them immediate while preserving the familiar “catch up first” rhythm.

 Instagram’s New IA.

-A swipeable navigation layer lets people move laterally between tabs, creating a more physical sense of the app while preserving camera access and the feed rhythm.
-The app now feels like adjacent spaces rather than separate destinations.
+A swipeable navigation layer lets people move laterally between tabs, creating a more physical sense of the app.
+The result feels like adjacent spaces rather than separate destinations.

-• Reels moves into the second tab for faster entertainment.
+• Reels moves to the second tab for faster entertainment.

-• Direct moves into the center tab so conversations are always one tap away.
+• Direct moves to the center tab—conversations are always one tap away.

-• Create moves to the top-left of key surfaces for faster posting.
+• Create moves to the top-left for faster posting.

 Nav+IA grid 0, image 3